Cloud9 New York

-Cloud9 New York are an American professional Call of Duty League (CDL) esports team based in New York City.
+Cloud9 New York is an American professional Call of Duty League (CDL) esports team based in New York City.
 The team is operated by Cloud9, an esports organization owned by Jack Etienne.
 The team were formerly known as the New York Subliners (NYSL), owned by Sterling Equities subsidiary Sterling.VC.
 New York was announced as one of the first five cities to own a spot in the CDL.

 History

 Call of Duty: Modern Warfare

 NYSL entered the CDL with high expectations due to their veteran filled lineup led by ZooMaa.
 These expectations were halted quickly, with the team suffering frequent losses at the Launch Weekend event.
 The underperforming continued into the following events for the Subliners, ultimately leading to the team's first roster change; in which they acquired "Mack".

 This new addition of Mack also brought along a new energy to the team.
 The NYSL defeated fan-favorite Chicago Huntsmen during week 6, winning in a unanimous 3–0 fashion.
 The team went on to finish 5th in the league overall.

 The Subliners faced obstacles early with team composition.
 This came in January 2021 when Tommy 'ZooMaa' Paparatto, veteran Call of Duty professional and league starter announced his retirement.
 The team responded with the addition of amateur player, Conor 'Diamondcon' Johst to fill this position.